How Chinese Medicine understands the Menstrual Period

 It is also very common for menstrual irregularities to follow the female lineage.
 Girls often follow a similar developmental path to their mothers and grandmothers, experiencing similar symptoms.

-As such stories and experiences of menstrual irregularities are passed from generation to generation with girls and young women suffering needlessly thinking that their symptoms are ‘normal’ and unaware that there are natural, non-invasive, effective treatments available.
+As such stories and experiences of menstrual irregularities are passed from generation to generation with girls and young women suffering needlessly thinking that their symptoms are ‘normal’ and unaware that there are complementary and alternative treatments available.

 The first period